 I think my favorite thing about Paris was eating baguettes full of delicious and cheap – but gourmet to us – European cheeses and meats (who am I kidding, that’s all I ate our whole time in Europe!), and this amazing night cruise we did along the River Seine.
 Paris is so alive at night, it’s seriously incredible.
 The Eiffel Tower is all lit up, the city is all lit up, people gather along spots on the river’s edge and dance.
 It’s so cool.
 I would recommend, a million times over, to do a night cruise in Paris if you go.

 I should mention that we started our trip on September 1st, so it was still summery weather everywhere we went.
-Judging by the photos in this article, Paris in winter could be pretty darn beautiful.
 The next stop on our trip was Nice, which is actually pronounced like niece.
 It totally made up for how disappointed we were that Paris didn’t meet the expectations of our wildest french dreams.
 Nice was nice, that’s for sure.

 Walking through the windy little alleys in the shopping/cafe area was so pretty and eating out here was far more affordable than in Paris.
 I loved Nice, not only because the city itself is so wonderful but because you are a mere bus ride (just a simple city bus, not some crazy cross-country bus) from the amazingness that is the principality of Monaco – the second smallest and most densely populated country in the world.